dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/paging-and-sorting/efficiently-paging-through-large-amounts-of-data-vb.md

 | **Default Paging ASP.NET Trace** | 2.379 | *N/A* |
 | **Custom Paging ASP.NET Trace** | 0.029 | *N/A* |

 As you can see, retrieving a particular page of data required 354 less reads on average and completed in a fraction of the time.
 At the ASP.NET page, custom the page was able to render in close to 1/100<sup>th</sup> of the time it took when using default paging.
-See [my article](http://aspnet.4guysfromrolla.com/articles/031506-1.aspx) for more information on these results along with code and a database you can download to reproduce these tests in your own environment.

 ## Summary